funkrusher/fk-framework-quarkus-jooq/README.md

 And then we can get this version in our other git-repository as a normal gradle-dependency, to allow a stronger split between the teams working on the code.

-Please not that Gradle/Maven does not like publishing libraries that have a dependency on the quarkus-bom (enforcedPlatform).
+Please note, that Gradle/Maven does not like publishing libraries that have a dependency on the quarkus-bom (enforcedPlatform).
 But quarkus recommends to ignore this error/warning:
 - see: https://quarkus.io/guides/gradle-tooling#publishing-your-application

-After you have published the artifacts with the command, we can afterwards use the published `fk-core` module, in all the projects.
+After you have published the artifacts with the command, we can afterward use the published `fk-core` module, in all the projects.
 Simply open the `build.gradle` in each of the project, and replace the dependency to the `fk-core` module accordingly, so it will not be loaded as a local gradle-project, but will instead be pulled from the reposilite repository:
 ```
-    // decide if you want to resolve fk_core from reposilite, or directly from gradle-module.
     // api project(':_core:fk_core')
     api libs.fkCore
 ```
-It is still possible to set debug-breakpoints in intellij when you are using the reposilite as source, but it is not possible to change the source-code in the fk-core project for hot-reload.
+It is still possible to set debug-breakpoints in intellij, when you are using the reposilite as source, but it is not possible to change the source-code in the fk-core project for hot-reload.
 After changes to the source-code of the fk-core project have been made, it must be published again, and pulled again for the other projects to be updated with it.

-By default all artifacts are published as "SNAPSHOT" artifacts into reposilite.
-Those are special in regards, that the timestamp they have will force them to be pulled/get again when they are changed, which is not true for release artifacts.
+By default, all artifacts are published as "SNAPSHOT" artifacts into reposilite.
+Those are special in regards, that they are allowed to be overridden when they are changed, which is not true for release artifacts.

-When a release will be made you should change the file `gradle.properties` before you publish the artifacts and set the desired release-version without the SNAPSHOT-suffix.
-Afterwards you need to increase the version-number, and add the SNAPSHOT-suffix again, so you can continue with your next version-snapshot on dev until it is ready again for the next release.
+When your team is ready to release the software, you should change the `gradle.properties` file, and remove the "SNAPSHOT" part from the current version (for example: 1.0.0).
+Then you push this new version to git, and the gitlab-pipeline should execute the publish-task, to publish the 1.0.0 artifacts to your repository for later use.

+Afterward you need to change the file again and replace the 1.0.0 version with the next snapshot version, which would be 1.0.1-SNAPSHOT.
+Then your team will work on the next release reiterate the described process.

-Please note, that when you change code in a snapshot-project and republished it to the repository, and want to instantly work with this new version in you app (in local-dev for example), you need to refresh the gradle-dependencies, because otherwise gradle will just pull/use the old version from the cache.
+Please note, that when you change code in a snapshot-project and republished it to the reposilite-repository, and want to instantly work with this new version in you app (in local-dev for example), you need to refresh the gradle-dependencies, because otherwise gradle will just pull/use the old version from the cache.
 - See: https://stackoverflow.com/questions/32652738/how-can-i-force-update-all-the-snapshot-gradle-dependencies-in-intellij

 In Console this would be: